saulhdev/ZimLX/README.md

 <table>

 ## Want to contribute?
-If you have knowledge in Java or Kotlin you can work on adding features!
+If you have knowledge in Java or Kotlin you can work on additional features!

 I will be happy to work on features you would like to include, just open an issue.